KStateMachine/kstatemachine/README.md

 ## Finishing state machine

 Some of state machines are infinite, but other ones may finish.
-State machine that was finished stops to process incoming events.
+State machine that was finished stops processing incoming events.
 To make state machine finishing, add `FinalState` to it with `finalState()` function or add any subclass of `FinalState` with `addState()` function.
-State machine finishes when enters `FinalState` and notifies its listeners with `onFinished()` callback.
+State machine finishes when enters top-level `FinalState` and notifies its listeners with `onFinished()` callback.

 ```kotlin
 createStateMachine {